Balancingrock/SwifterLog/docs/UserManual.md

 All of the data fields are in fact strings.

 __Warning__: If a network target is too slow, logging messages will stack up in the logger.
-Leading to increased use of system resources that could eventually crash the applications.
+Leading to increased use of system resources that could eventually crash the application.

 Be aware of privacy issues when using a network target!